-Credit risk

-Risks in Pillar I Market risk

-Operational risk

-Liquidity risk

-Concentration risk

-Risks in Pillar II Profit rate risk in banking book

-Reputational risk

-Other risks - including strategic risk, pillar 1 residual risks etc.
+Risks in Pillar I Credit riskMarket riskOperational risk Risks in Pillar II Liquidity riskInvestment RiskConcentration risk Tilono III IIIai II Profit rate risk in banking book Reputational risk Other risks - including strategic risk, pillar 1 residual risks etc.

 The details of components of risks and how they are managed are discussed in the following sections of this document.